Menu Close

 More Improvisation Techniques

 The following is a list of improvisation techniques to help gradually increase abilities.
-It’s ordered roughly from easiest to most challenging, but feel free to skip around.
-If you are familiar with jazz piano improvisation some of this may be very familiar, but I highly recommend spending time with any exercises that seem foreign.
-This list is much less focused on chords, specifically avoiding them early on.
+It is ordered roughly from easiest to most challenging, but skip around as desired.
+For those familiar with jazz piano improvisation, some of this may be very familiar, but it is highly recommend to spend time with any exercises that seem foreign.
+This list is much less focused on chords–specifically avoiding them early on.

 1. Black key major pentatonic scale with F# tonal center (as before).